cinnData/PythonBootcamp/Projects/[PY-P] Project - Barcelona restaurants in TripAdvisor.md

 ## You work for TripAdvisor:

 You just got your IESE MiM degree and you are starting as a consultant at one of the major consulting firms.
-Your first mission is to help TripAdvisor management to better understand their business in Madrid.
+Your first mission is to help TripAdvisor management to better understand their business in Barcelona.
 Define and work out a key question which pursues an objective which you think TripAdvisor could be interested in.